Sequential Cohort Selection under Uncertainty

-\begin{itemize} \item \textbf{Applicant Distribution Model ($P_t(x)$):} A CTGAN trained on all students ever considered (both admitted and rejected), updated at each stage.
-It refines the feature distribution for future policy updates to reflect trends in who is being selected over time.
+\item \textbf{Applicant distribution model ($P_t(\Pfeat)$):} We use another CTGAN trained on all observed applicants up to stage $t$ (both admitted and rejected).
+This model captures the evolving feature distribution of the applicant pool and is used to generate samples for policy optimization.

-\item \textbf{Outcome Prediction Model ($P_t(y \mid x, a)$):} We employ a Bayesian multivariate linear regression model that is continuously updated across stages using the outcomes of admitted students.
-Unlike simpler model like basic linear regression~\cite{kleine2022meritocracy}, it maintains a full posterior distribution over regression weights and outcome noise, thereby capturing both parameter uncertainty and outcome variability.
-In each stage, we use \emph{Thompson Sampling} by drawing a single model from this posterior to guide decision-making.
+\item \textbf{Outcome Prediction Model ($P_t(\Pout \mid \Pfeat, \Pact)$):} We employ a Bayesian multivariate linear regression model \cite{minka2000bayesian} that is continuously updated over stages using the outcomes of admitted students.
+Unlike a simpler model like basic linear regression~\cite{kleine2022meritocracy}, it maintains a full posterior distribution over regression weights and outcome noise, thus capturing both parameter uncertainty and outcome variability.
+At each stage, we use \emph{Thompson Sampling} by drawing a single model from this posterior to guide decision-making.
 This approach naturally balances exploration and exploitation: early stages explore different admission policies via model uncertainty, while later stages exploit accumulated knowledge.
-The model is retrained after every stage with newly observed data, continuously refining its estimates as more outcomes become available.
+The model is retrained after each stage with newly observed data, continuously refining its estimates as more outcomes become available.

 \end{itemize}